coderefinery/git-intro/content/archaeology.md

 ## Finding out when something broke/changed with `git bisect`

-This only works with the command line.
+This section only works with the command line.

-> *"But I am sure it used to work!
-Strange."*

-Sometimes you realize that something broke.
+*"But I am sure it used to work!
+Strange."* - Sometimes you realize that something broke.
 You know that it used to work.
-You do not know when it broke.
+You do not know **when precisely** it broke.

 :::{discussion} How would you solve this?
 Before we go on first discuss how you would solve this problem: You know that it worked